 Healthy eating, in general, will promote weight loss, but winter melon has qualities that make it a popular food for people wanting to shed some pounds.
 It's 96% water, keeping you hydrated and satiated.
 It's also high in dietary fiber, which helps regulate your digestive system and keep you feeling full.

 Research indicated winter melon is rich in polyphenols, flavonoids, and anthocyanins.
-Making this fruit a functional food that has the potential to reduce inflammation activity.
+Making this fruit a functional food can potentially reduce inflammation activity.

-According to USDA, 100g of raw wax gourd contains 13 mg (14%DV) of vitamin C. It makes this fruit a powerful immune booster and helps fight infections and diseases.
+According to USDA, 100g of raw wax gourd contains 13 mg (14%DV) of vitamin C. This makes this fruit a powerful immune booster and helps fight infections and diseases.

 May Help Detoxify The Body